 Through your research, you address the global water agenda, and solve problems relevant to the water and environment sectors world-wide, as a contribution to the Sustainable Development Goals and other mandates from the international community.
 You will often do so in collaboration with the Institute’s vast network of research institutions throughout the world.

 IHE Delft's PhD programme leads to a deepening of a field of specialisation.
 PhD fellows do scientific research, often with conclusions that directly influence their region.
-At IHE Delft, around 150 PhD researchers from around the world are brought together to participate in problem-focused and solution-oriented research on development issues, resulting in an inspiring research environment.
+At IHE Delft, around 130 PhD researchers from around the world are brought together to participate in problem-focused and solution-oriented research on development issues, resulting in an inspiring research environment.
 PhD fellows work together with other researchers from many countries - including 200 new MSc students annually – dealing with topics related to water and the environment.

 IHE Delft is a member of the Research School for Socio-Economic and Natural Sciences of the Environment (SENSE).
 This Dutch research school focuses on both the natural sciences and socio-economic fields of environmental research.